wind1s/Tank-CTF-Game/README.md

 ### Hard features
 ##### A star search:
-Ai uses A* path finding instead of BFS when computing the shortest path to the flag/base.
+AI uses A* path finding instead of BFS when computing the shortest path to the flag/base.

 ##### AI Improvements:
-WIP
-TODO:
-Make the AI block tank with the flag instead of going the shortest path to the flag.

-Finished:
-Ai currently reads a updated map each time when finding a new path.
+AI currently reads a updated map each time when finding a new path.
 The Flag is always dropped in the middle of a tile so the AI will can always pick it up.
 AI now more easily can navigate around metal boxes (see custom feature Improved AI)

+WIP: When another tank has the flag, the ai tries to intercept its path instead of going straight for the flag.

 ### Custom features
 ##### Bullet ricochet: